cubeapm/docs/docs/logs/ingestion/opentelemetry.md

     # Note: `include_file_path` must not be set to false, else recombine
     # operator will mix up logs from different files.
     include_file_path: true
-    # include_file_name can be det to false as we are including full filepath above.
+    # include_file_name can be set to false as we are including full filepath above.
     include_file_name: false

     # The maximum size of a log entry to read.
 A log entry will be truncated if it is